 African Studies Workshop

 Meetings take place every other Tuesday at Wilder House, located at 5811 South Kenwood Avenue from 5:30 to 7 unless otherwise noted.
+The 2017-18 schedule will be posted this summer.

 African Studies at Chicago brings together faculty and students from a variety of disciplines and scholarly perspectives.
 What we share in common is an interest in engaging directly with the continent and its peoples, histories, cultures, and societies.
 We also share a commitment to the idea that Africa is critical to challenging and advancing social scientific and humanistic modes of inquiry.